joelagnel/joelfernandes.org/_posts/2023-04-25-ppc-stack-guards.md

 ## How do we fix it?

 My / our current take on it is it appears to be a compiler bug where the register `r13` is not considered volatile (which works for user land but not for the kernel).
-Seher Boessenkool who has worked on similar PPC64 issues before is on the email chain and can hopefully fix it but lets see where it goes.
+Seher Boessenkool who has worked on similar PPC64 issues before is on the email chain and can hopefully fix it in the compiler but lets see where it goes.

+As a quick hack to fix this (as shown by Boqun above),`r13` can be added to an extended inline asm statement, which instructs the compiler that `r13` may be clobbered by the asm statement, hopefully preventing the compiler from caching its value before exiting the function.